pkarsy/rcCalibrator/README.md

 aginst this specific OSCCAL value.
 Then it is uploaded to the chip.

 ### Reasons to use an external crystal
-Generally whenever you need better accuracy than the When the question arises **"How to calibrate the internal avr oscillator"**
+Generally whenever you need better accuracy than the RC iscillator can provide.
+Or when the trouble to calibrate the RC oscillator outweights the trouble to install the crystal.
+When the question arises in the AVR forums<br/>
+**"How to calibrate the internal avr oscillator"**<br/>

-the usual answer is **"Use a crystal with 2 (22pF)caps and avoid all the trouble."**
+the usual answer is<br/>
+**"Use a crystal with 2 (22pF)caps and avoid all the trouble."**<br/>

-In many cases this is true.
+In many cases this is true but there also valid reasons for the oposite

 ### Why use the internal oscillator

-However there are some (many in my opinion) cases, where the Internal RC oscillator should/must be used.
 - Fewer parts on the breadboard/PCB.
 Less clutter and more reliable.
 This is usually the first reason that comes in mind, but it is also the least importand.
 A crystal is usually a tiny part of the complexity and the cost of